mikependon/RepoDB.NET/pages/features/expressiontrees.md

 }
 ```

-> Please be aware that the compiler does not understand dynamic, any change on the column name would not trigger a pre-compilation exception.
-Also, the dynamic only supports the `expression-equality` and cannot be used with other operations (i.e.: `NotEqual`, `GreaterThan`, etc).
+> Please be aware that the compiler does not understand anonymous, any change on the column name would not trigger a pre-compilation exception.
+Also, the anonymous types only supported the `expression-equality` and cannot be used with other operations (i.e.: `NotEqual`, `GreaterThan`, etc).

 #### Linq-Expression